Czineffect/TicTacToe/README.md

 # Tic Tac Toe

-This game is written completly in Vanilla JavaScript.
+This game is written completly in HTML, CSS, and Vanilla JavaScript.
+The game is fully compatible with all modern web broswers such as Chrome and FireFox.

 You can find out more about the game in the link below: